Charged Particle Motion Near a Magnetized Black Hole: A Near-Horizon Approximation

-Rindler spacetime is nothing but Minkowski spacetime in specially chosen (Rindler) coordinates.
-We demonstrate that in the near-horizon approximation, circular orbits near magnetized black holes map onto so-called ``stationary orbits'' in Minkowski spacetime.
-Such stationary curves are well studied and classified (see, e.g., \cite{Letaw}).
-Their characteristic property is that their Frenet curvatures are constant.
 It should be emphasized that the magnetic field which is static in the Rindler frame is time dependent in the inertial Minkowski frame.
 This field is invariant under Rindler boosts and translations in the direction parallel to the horizon.
 The charged particle's 4-velocity coincided (up to a normalization constant) with a linear combination of these two vectors.

 It is of particular interest that in spite of the fact that we began with the Killing magnetic field in the black hole geometry, the obtained magnetic field close to the horizon and near the equatorial plane is in fact quite general in the following sense: if the magnetic field respects the imposed symmetry and is regular at the Rindler horizon, it is either constant (in Minkowski time) and homogeneous, or it has the same leading asymptotic as the field obtained in our procedure.
 This means that one may reasonably expect that our conclusions regarding the properties of close to the horizon orbits may in fact be valid for a more complicated and realistic structure of a regular near-horizon magnetic field.